Virginia vs. Virginia Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 - Virginia's games this year have gone over the total in five out of 10 opportunities (50%).

-- Virginia is 6-2 against the spread and 6-3 overall this season when the team notches more than 22.8 points.
+- Virginia is 6-2 against the spread and 6-3 overall this season when the team records more than 22.8 points.

-- In games that Virginia totals over 376.1 yards, the team is 6-3 against the spread and 6-4 overall.
+- Virginia is 6-3 against the spread and 6-4 overall when the team picks up more than 376.1 yards.

-- The Cavaliers have turned the ball over 16 times this season, four more turnovers than the Hokies have forced (12).

 - Find the latest spread and moneyline odds for Virginia at SISportsbook.